naniyule/Birhday_date_calculator/README.md

 ### Dependencies

-* Any latest OS such as Windows 8 to 11, Any linux/Unix or Mac OS.
+- Any latest OS such as Windows 8 to 11, Any linux/Unix or Mac OS.
-* Git.
+- Git.
-* IDE environment like visual code.
+- IDE environment like visual code.

+### Technologies

+- HTML
+- CSS
+- JAVASCRIPT

 ### Installing

-* Clone project from this repository - https://github.com/naniyule/Birthday_calculator
+- Clone project from this repository - https://github.com/naniyule/Birthday_calculator
-* Make any adjustments as seen fit on the html or css files.
+- Make any adjustments as seen fit on the html or css files.

 ### Executing program

-* Run it locally from the index.html file.
+- Run it locally from the index.html file.
-* You can also access it from the gitlab page -- https://naniyule.github.io/Birthday_calculator/
+- You can also access it from the gitlab page -- https://naniyule.github.io/Birthday_calculator/

 ## Authors

 Sydney Waithaka Wanjohi

 Email - naniyule@gmail.com

 ## Version History

-* 0.1
+- 0.1
-    * Initial Release
+  - Initial Release

 ## Copyright and license Information